qingxin-yuan/pong/README.md

 ## Acknowledgement
 * Thanks Mandi for walking though the OOP process and how to implement classes and objects in JS.
 * Thanks Red Academy for project materials preparation
+* Background music: the warden by chelsea wolfe (maceo plex remix).